brucemack/microlink/README.md

 * The voice prompts (all letters, numbers, and a few words) take up about 40K of flash.
 The audio is stored in GSM full-rate format for efficiency.
 * Current flash size (used) is ~650,000 bytes.
+* The RP2040 communicates with the SIM7600 4G cellular module at 115,200 baud.
+This is
+about 10x the theoretically-required bandwidth to maintain a single channel.

 # Technical/Development Notes